Are you looking for Puerto Rico visa?

 Currency

-Because Puerto Rico is a territory of the United States, the archipelago uses the U.S. dollar as currency.
+Because Puerto Rico is a territory of the United States, the archipelago uses the US Dollar as currency.

 Vaccines, health, and Covid-19 restrictions